 During the week (Monday - Friday), students are not permitted to leave campus without permission from the Student Life Office.
 Violation will result in disciplinary action.
 Bridgton Academy's campus is loosely defined by the following boundaries: Route 117 to the south, the post office to the north, the athletic fields to the west, and Route 37 to the east.
-Exceptions to this policy would be limited to recreational exercise as a part of afternoon activities.
+Exceptions to this policy would be limited to recreational exercise as a part of afternoon activities with written permission from Dean of Students.